|

 "That," said Ribhadda, "depends.
 Let's go back

-to decide where to look next."
+and you need to decide where to look next."

 Hentmirë, dressed in her trousers and boots, was standing

-on the deck of the Early Bird almost arguing with Captain Mutallu.
+on the deck of the Early Bird almost arguing with

-All in all, she was finding her special mission quite taxing.
+Captain Mutallu.
+She was finding her special mission quite taxing.

 "But if it rains," she said, "and they are on